-It is importance to understand that it is being said that both animals and mankind are a soul (are living beings), not that animals or mankind have a soul, have a part, an immortal, invisible, no substitute something in them that cannot die; there is a world of different in being a soul and an immortal soul being in you.
+It is importance to understand that it is being said by Moses that both animals and mankind ARE A SOUL (are living beings), not that animals or mankind HAVE A SOUL, do not have something in them that is immortal, invisible, a no substitute something in them that cannot die; there is a world of different in being a soul and an immortal soul being in you.
 Many assume, with much help from the translators and theology that Genesis is saying only mankind has souls, but animals do not.
 Because of what most have been taught, without realizing it they read into this that only mankind has a soul that is an immortal, invisible, no substitutes something that cannot die.
-This causes them to believe that only this immortal part of them self will be saved (more on this at the end of this chapter).
+This causes them to believe that only this immortal part of them self, whatever they think it is, will be saved (more on this at the end of this chapter).
+A soul is not a second unearthly being that exist within the earthly person any more than a soul is a second entity existing in beast.
+Both man and animals are souls, living beings.
+We are a soul, not have a soul.
+If we have a soul, have a living being in us, then we are one living being with another living being living in us.
+According to the doctrine that we have a soul living in us, a living being is living in another living being, and it is only this immortal deathless being that is us that will be saved or tormented forever is the foundation of many of the errors that have divided the churches.
+That we are a soul (we are a living being), not we have a soul (not have a living being living in us) is one of the most fundamental and most misunderstood teaching in the Bible.

-- (6) Genesis 2:19 "living creature" (nehpheshs-mortal beings, used referring to animals), "Every beast...every bird...whatsoever the man called every living creature (nehpheshsmortal beings), that was the name thereof" - (7) Genesis 9:4 "life" (nehpheshs-mortal beings, used referring to animals) - (8) Genesis 9:5 "lives" (nehpheshs-mortal beings, used referring to man) - (9) Genesis 9:5 "life" (nehpheshs-mortal beings, used referring to man) - (10) Genesis 9:10 "living creature" (nehpheshs-mortal beings, used referring to animals)

-- (11) Genesis 9:12 "living creature" (nehpheshs-mortal beings, used referring to animals) - (12) Genesis 9:15 "living creature" (nehpheshs-mortal beings, used referring to man and animals) - (13) Genesis 9:16 "living creature" (nehpheshs-mortal beings, used referring to man and animals)
+- (6) Genesis 2:19 "living creature" (nehpheshs-mortal beings, used referring to animals), "Every beast...every bird...whatsoever the man called every living creature (nehpheshs-mortal beings), that was the name thereof" - (7) Genesis 9:4 "life" (nehpheshs-mortal beings, used referring to animals) - (8) Genesis 9:5 "lives" (nehpheshs-mortal beings, used referring to man) - (9) Genesis 9:5 "life" (nehpheshs-mortal beings, used referring to man) - (10) Genesis 9:10 "living creature" (nehpheshs-mortal beings, used referring to animals) - (11) Genesis 9:12 "living creature" (nehpheshs-mortal beings, used referring to animals) - (12) Genesis 9:15 "living creature" (nehpheshs-mortal beings, used referring to man and animals) - (13) Genesis 9:16 "living creature" (nehpheshs-mortal beings, used referring to man and animals)

-A bird's eye view of the translation of nehphesh in the first nine chapters.
+A bird's eye view of the translation of nehphesh in the first nine chapters

 - 1. "Moving creature that has life" (nehphesh) Genesis 1:20 animals - 2.
-"A living creature" (nehphesh) Genesis 1:21- animals - 3.
+"A living creature" (nehphesh) Genesis 1:21 animals - 3.
 "A living creature" (nehphesh) Genesis 1:24 animals - 4.
 "Wherein there is life" (nehphesh) Genesis 1:30 animals - 5.
 "A living soul" (nehphesh) Genesis 2:7 man - 6.
 "A living creature" (nehphesh) Genesis 2:19 animals - 7.
 "Life" (nehphesh) Genesis 9:4 animals - 8.
 "Lives" (nehphesh) Genesis 9:5 man - 9.
 "Life" (nehphesh) Genesis 9:5 man - 10.
 "Living creature" (nehphesh) Genesis 9:10 animals - 11.
 "Living creature" (nehphesh) Genesis 9:12 animals - 12.
 "Living creature" (nehphesh) Genesis 9:15 man and animals - 13.
 "Living creature" (nehphesh) Genesis 9:16 man and animals